 If you live in Scotland you should double check with local authorities whether you are eligible for a Home Energy Efficiency Programmes for Scotland (HEEPS) grant.
 These are usually offered to the elderly or those in vulnerable positions.

-What are my options now Green Deal has ended?
+What are your Options now the Green Deal has Ended?

 Investing in double glazing for your home will bring long term saving advantages in addition to the noise and comfort benefits.

 Many can recognise the value in this improvement despite the discontinuation of The Green Deal.
 It failed because homeowners realised that it did not give them the best return on investment in energy efficiency due to high interest rates.